iburzynski/jambhala/README.md

     # (add to existing substituters and trusted-public-keys lines if present, separated by spaces)
     substituters = https://cache.nixos.org https://cache.iog.io https://cache.zw3rk.com
     trusted-public-keys = cache.nixos.org-1:6NCHdD59X431o0gWypbMrAURkbJ16ZPMQFGspcDShjY= hydra.iohk.io:f/Ea+s+dFdN+3Y/G+FDgSq+a5NEWhJGzdjvKNGv0/EQ= loony-tools:pr9m4BkM/5/eSTZlkQyRt57Jz7OMBxNSUiMC4FkcNfk=

+    # Step 2d: Allow import from derivation
+    # This setting is included in IOG's instructions for installing cardano-node using Nix.
+    # If you install cardano-node/cardano-cli using Jambhala's `install-node` script this may be required
+    allow-import-from-derivation = true

     ```

     **🚨 IMPORTANT!** You must restart the `nix-daemon` to apply the changes